-18. In June 2021 the Council notified the Pensions Regulator of a breach of the Teachers' Pension Regulations.
+22. In June 2021 the Council notified the Pensions Regulator of a breach of the Teachers' Pension Regulations.
 This related to a failure over a number of years to auto-enrol some part time and casual teaching staff onto the teachers' pension scheme as required following a change to the regulations in 2007.
 The Council appointed an external adviser to investigate the extent of the breach.
-During 2021/22, the Council continued to make progress to identify those individuals in scope, although it was not possible to accurately quantify the obligation to the Council for inclusion in the 2021/22 accounts.
-The individuals identified as potentially in scope were advised in writing of progress in both March 2021 and February 2022.
-As at 31 March 2023 the exercise is still ongoing and it is unlikely that the Council will be in a position to quantify the obligation in the 2022/23 accounts published by 31 May 2023.
-Work will continue with the expectation of the issue being fully resolved by March 2024.
+Whilst the complexity of individual employee records has continued to be an issue, the Council has continued to make progress to identify and confirm those individuals in scope, and now has financial information for approximately 23% of impacted members, the value of which is considered immaterial.
+Previously the Council reported this issue as a contingent liability in the accounts, however, as work has progressed, the number of employees in scope has decreased.
+Given the immateriality of the breach, it is not considered necessary to include this as a contingent liability in the 2023/24 accounts.

-Principle A (integrity and compliance)
+Principle A Actions (integrity and compliance)

 Action Owner i.
-To ensure full implementation of arrangements Director of Law and for the registering and publication of officer Assurance (L&A) interests ii.
-To ensure full implementation of the plan to Director of Finance and address the Teachers Pension Breach Support Services (F&SS)
+To ensure full implementation of arrangements for the registering and publication of officer interests (continued from 22/23) Director of Law and Assurance (L&A) ii.
+To ensure full implementation of the plan to address the Teachers' Pension Breach (continued from 22/23) Director of Finance and Support Services (F&SS) and Director of Human Resources and Organisational Development (HR & OD) iii.
+To plan and implement a periodic review of the Anti-Bribery Policy Director of L&A and Director of F&SS

-B: Ensuring openness and comprehensive stakeholder engagement Assured
+B: Ensuring openness and comprehensive stakeholder engagement - Assured